 A species-wide genomic resource for C.elegans, C. briggsae, and C. tropicalis

 CaeNDR maintains and regularly updates whole-genome sequence and variant data for strains in the archive.
 Because selfing Caenorhabditis species reproduce predominantly by self-fertilization in the wild, nematodes isolated from the same substrate are often nearly identical, with only a small number of differences attributable to recent, lineage-specific mutations (33, 38, 39, 42, 58, 59).
 Therefore, we examine the rates of shared variation among all strains and group strains that are nearly identical into genome-wide haplotypes called isotypes (Supplemental Figure 1).
 The aligned sequence and variant data for every wild strain that we have sequenced are freely downloadable for each data release.
 Because strains within isotypes share nearly all variation, their inclusion in a GWAS can lead to false association signals (60).
 Therefore, the majority of CaeNDR tools, including GWAS, are focused on exploring genetic variation among isotypes.
 We achieve this focus by choosing a single representative strain for each isotype group, called the isotype reference strain.
 These strains are selected by choosing the strain from the isotype group with the most sequence coverage.
 For each species, the single-nucleotide variants (SNVs) and short insertions and deletions (indels) for all isotype reference strains can be downloaded as Variant Call Format (VCF) files (61).
 CaeNDR also provides additional genomic datasets relevant to the study of natural variation.
-For example, each of the selfing Caenorhabditis species carry punctuated regions of extreme sequence divergence within their genomes that are called hyper-divergent regions (21, 41, 62).
+For example, each of the androdioecious Caenorhabditis species carry punctuated regions of extreme sequence divergence that are called hyper-divergent regions (21, 41, 62).
 Because these hyper-divergent regions can influence the performance of GWAS and complicate QTL dissection, the physical positions of hyper-divergent regions for all isotype reference strains within C. elegans are available for download as Browser Extensible Data (BED) files.
 In the near future, we will add these datasets for C. briggsae and C. tropicalis.
 Importantly, the hyper-divergent regions are identified by extreme sequence divergence relative to the reference genomes for each species, i.e., N2 for C. elegans, QX1410 for C. briggsae, and NIC58 for C. tropicalis.
 Therefore, the reference strains will not contain hyper-divergent regions because of reference bias (21, 29).
 The software and methods used to produce all the genomic datasets are available at the Data Release page (caendr.org/data/data-release).

 The Genome Browser tool (caendr.org/tools/genome-browser/) enables users to visualize the genomic datasets from any of the three species.
 For example, a user can query a gene or region of interest to visualize genetic variation across all isotype reference strains and inspect the aligned sequencing reads supporting variant calls at that locus.
 The browser tool uses an embedded JavaScript implementation of the Integrative Genomics Viewer (IGV) (63), which can be configured to show a number of genomic datasets as tracks.
 By default, the browser displays gene and transcript isoform tracks (Figure 1A-B).
-Two optional tracks display hyper-divergent regions, either as a species-wide summary, or for particular isotype reference strains (Figure 1C-D).
+Two optional tracks display hyper-divergent regions, either as a species-wide summary or for particular isotype reference strains (Figure 1C-D).
 The optional VCF track displays high-quality SNVs and indels identified in each isotype reference strain in blue overlaid onto the species-wide variant set in gray (Figure 1E).
 The optional BAM track shows coverage statistics and paired-end read alignments that give context for how the variants within an isotype reference strain are called (Figure 1F).